Vagabonding in Southeast Asia and elsewhere, without plan or destination.

 A tuk tuk brought me back to the ferry landing in the morning, and I crossed to the other side of the Mekong in a long-tail boat.
 Long-tail boats are long narrow wooden boats with a sunroof, and an exposed car motor that drives a propeller at the end of a long drive shaft, which…

 The regular bus to Pakse in southern Laos would have taken 18 hours, and the VIP bus runs at night only, so I figured I might as well fly.
-In Pakse I connected to a songthaew (a brightly colored flatbed truck with benches and a roof) to Chamnpasak, which promptly left after waiting for an…
+In Pakse I connected to a songthaew (a brightly colored flatbed truck with benches and a roof) to Champasak, which promptly left after waiting for an…

 Wat Si Saket is Vientiane’s oldest temple.
 Arcades along the outer walls of the compound have hundreds of sitting buddha statues, and thousands of little ones in niches in the wall.
 The walls of the central wat with the buddha shrine are covered with murals, but they are crumbling and chipping, and in some places…